InesPM/ines-pastor-marazuela/content/publication/guzik-initial-2019/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Guzik, Piotr
+- Piotr Guzik
-- Drahus, Michał
+- Michał Drahus
-- Rusek, Krzysztof
+- Krzysztof Rusek
-- Waniak, Wacław
+- Wacław Waniak
-- Cannizzaro, Giacomo
+- Giacomo Cannizzaro
 - admin

 # Author notes (optional)